niccokunzmann/ics-query/README.md

 ### Examples

-You can easily get a calendar from the web and see what is on.
+You can get a calendar from the web and see what is on.
-In this example, we show which German National Holidays happen in August 2024:
+In this example, we show which German National Holidays happening in August 2024:

 ```shell
 $ wget -qO- 'https://www.calendarlabs.com/ical-calendar/ics/46/Germany_Holidays.ics' | ./ics-query at 2024-08 - -